Rosemary & Thyme: Cancellation

 On 12 May 2006, ITV announced that the show was to be axed as part of a major refresh in ITV1's programming.
 The final two episodes of series three ("Racquet Espanol" and "Enter Two Gardeners") were not aired with the rest of the series during 2005–06.
-They were eventually broadcast in late July and early August 2007.
+They were eventually broadcast on 30 July and 6 August 2007 respectively.

 Novels

 Three novelisations, credited to series creator Brian Eastman and ghostwritten by crime writer Rebecca Tope, were published in Britain by Allison and Busby and in Australia by Hardie Grant Books: